uds-se/sflkit/README.md

 ```sh
 pip install sflkit
 ```
-If you have a separate Python 2 and Python 3 on your machine you may need to run
+If you have a separate Python 2 and Python 3 on your machine, you may need to run
 ```sh
 pip3 install sflkit
 ```

 ## Execution

-To execute SFLKit you need to create a config file matching your needs.
+To execute SFLKit, you need to create a config file that matches your needs.

 ### Config